Rick's Free Auto Repair Advice

 Cheap rotors have fewer cooling vanes

-Economy rotors usually don’t copy the OE cooling vane design because those designs are more costly to manufacture.
+Economy rotors usually don’t replicate the OE cooling vane design because that design is more costly to manufacture.
 To cool more effectively, carmakers use curved, pillar, and arcuate vane designs to force more air between the friction rings and improve braking.

 Brake rotor cooling vane designs from cheapest to most expensive